Barbaras Timeline

 1916 r.
 454 29th7 David Barbaras brewer

-• 2424 Brown was at the norteast corner of 24th and Brown, 5 blocks south of the West Medford houses.
+• 2424 Brown was at the northeast corner of 24th and Brown, 5 blocks south of the West Medford houses.
 Currently a vacant lot.

 Harry Steamfitter